 - Learning through community engagement occurs in a number of courses within Geography.
 It is a key feature of GEOG 110 Human Geography: People, Process, Place; and of GEOG 309 Research for Resilient Environments and Communities, which involves students working with local communities to address important real-world issues.

 Resources and fieldwork

 Te Kura Aronukurangi | School of Earth and Environment is committed to close contact between students and our staff.
 100-level students have their own laboratory, and the School's learning centre and computer labs are available to students for quiet study, group work, and research.

 Fieldwork in various places is an integral part of many courses.
 The Department operates climate stations in Kā Tiritiri-o-te-moana the Southern Alps and elsewhere in Te Waipounamu the South Island, and utilises the University's field stations at Cass and Kawatiri Westport.

 The School hosts Te Tai Whenua o te Hauora | GeoHealth Laboratory, Toi Hangarau | Geospatial Research Institute, and also Gateway Antarctica, with staff and graduate students often making summer visits to Scott Base in Antarctica.

-Entry into Geography is open to all students who are eligible to enter a New Zealand university.
+Entry into Geography is open to all students who are eligible to enter an Aotearoa New Zealand university.
 The essential background is a lively and enquiring interest in change in today's world.